 Grinding and Lapping has been the traditional final metal finishing operation performed on engineered metal-to-metal contact surfaces such as roller bearings, gears, crank and camshafts.

-It results in a surface with a unidirectional ridged pattern that corresponds to the direction of the final grinding operation.
 In the past various ¡®rumbling¡¯ processes have been used to further reduce asperity peaks.
 These processes use an abrasive medium carried in a water-based liquid all contained in a vibrating bowl.

 Using a different approach to super finishing, BV Products has developed a process it has called Isotropic Superfinish and Polishing or ISFP.
 The ISFP process is a chemically accelerated finishing process.
 It uses the same vibratory finishing equipment as the rumbling process but replaces the abrasive media with a high-density, non-abrasive media that in combination with specific chemicals ¡°weaken¡± or oxidize the tips of the asperities.